Univalence and completeness of Segal objects: Completeness of simplicial objects

 of simplicial sets.
 This means that both the Segal conditions as given in Definition~\ref{defsegalob}.2 and the completeness condition of Segal objects as defined in Definition~\ref{defcompleteJ} reduce exactly to a simplicially enriched locality condition in the case $\mathbb{M}=(\mathbf{S},\mathrm{Kan})$. \end{remark}

-In the following, we will argue that we can replace the simplicial set $J$ with a combinatorially simpler version $K$ which will make the comparison to univalence as defined in Section~\ref{secunivsegal} a matter of comparing $K$-weighted limits with a homotopy-coherent replacement of such.
+In the following, we will argue that we can replace the simplicial set $J$ with a combinatorially simpler version $K$.
+For a Segal object $X$, this will make the comparison of completeness to univalence as defined in Section~\ref{secunivsegal} merely a matter of comparing $\mathrm{Equiv}(X)$ (a fiber product of homotopy-equalizers) to the $K$-weighted limit $K\setminus\mathbb{R}X$ (a fiber product of corresponding strict equalizers) of the Reedy fibrant replacement $\mathbb{R}X$.
+Therefore, we make note of the following lemma.

-Therefore, let $f\colon C\hookrightarrow D$ be any monomorphism in $\mathbf{S}$ such that a mid-fibration between quasi-categories is a quasi-fibration if and only if it has the right lifting property against $f$.
-Then a Reedy fibrant Segal object $X$ in a model category $\mathbb{M}$ is complete in the sense of Definition~\ref{defcompleteJ} if and only if the fibration $f\setminus X$ is acyclic.
-This follows directly from the proof of Proposition~\ref{lemmarQuillenchar}.
+\begin{lemma} Let $f\colon C\hookrightarrow D$ be a monomorphism in $\mathbf{S}$ such that a mid-fibration between quasi-categories is a quasi-fibration if and only if it has the right lifting property against $f$.
+Then a Reedy fibrant Segal object $X$ in a model category $\mathbb{M}$ is complete in the sense of Definition~\ref{defcompleteJ} if and only if the fibration $f\setminus X$ is acyclic. \end{lemma} \begin{proof} This follows directly from the proof of Proposition~\ref{lemmarQuillenchar}.3. \end{proof}

 This means that we can replace the endpoint inclusion $\Delta^0\rightarrow J$ in Definition~\ref{defcompleteJ} with any cofibration $f\colon C\hookrightarrow D$ that distinguishes mid-fibrations from quasi-fibrations between quasi-categories.
 This proves useful since the combinatorial structure of $J$ is rather complicated.
-Rezk has observed in \cite[Section 11]{rezk} that $J$ is an $<\omega$-sequential colimit $\bigcup_{n\geq 1}J^{(n)}$ where the finite approximations $J^{(n)}$ may be understood as the walking higher half adjoint equivalences with some degenerate side conditions.
+Rezk has observed in \cite[Section 11]{rezk} that $J$ is an $\omega$-sequential colimit $\bigcup_{n\geq 1}J^{(n)}$ where the finite approximations $J^{(n)}$ may be understood as the walking higher half adjoint equivalences with some degenerate side conditions.

 Therefore, let $\Delta^1=(0\xrightarrow{f}1)$ and consider the simplicial set $K:=J^{(2)}\sqcup_{\Delta^1} J^{(2)}$ instead, where $J^{(2)}\subset J$ is given by the pushout

 It denotes the ``walking'' left invertible map